 “I had previous X-ray screenings with no signs of nodules, and yes, I feared each screening would be the news I’ve dreaded.
 It happened so often in my family that I just knew it would happen to me,” says Sharlene.

 After her primary care physician retired, Sharlene switched her care to the MemorialCare Medical Group at Los Altos.
 She had a general check-up with Ryan Thompson, D.O.
-During her check-up, Dr. Thompson told Sharlene about the Lung Cancer Screening Program offered through the MemorialCare Todd Cancer Institute at Long Beach Memorial.
+During her check-up, Dr. Thompson told Sharlene about the Lung Cancer Screening Program offered through the MemorialCare Todd Cancer Institute at Long Beach Medical Center.
 Since she had no signs of lung cancer, but met the criteria of family history and previously smoking, he wrote her a referral.

 Lung cancer is often first discovered as a lung nodule found on a chest X-ray or CT scan.
 However, not all lung nodules are formed from cancers.

-Long Beach Memorial houses a low-dose spiral CT scanner.
+Long Beach Medical Center houses a low-dose spiral CT scanner.
 This is a special type of X-ray imaging that is more sensitive than routine X-rays and has a very low rate of radiation exposure for the patient.
 It has been proven to find cases of lung cancer at earlier stages, which improves survivor rates.
 Historically, lung cancer is a cancer that wasn’t diagnosed until it reached Stage 3 or 4.

 Sharlene’s tests did come back positive.
 She had a lung nodule, but it was Stage 1A lung cancer.

 “At first, I was very shocked about my diagnosis and I quit smoking immediately,” says Sharlene.
 “I was relieved that they found the cancer at an early stage and that it was treatable.”